Shocking child rape loophole 'put an end to my childhood'

 And it happened all too easily, according to her.

 "When we went into the county clerk's office in Tennessee to wed, the clerk didn't even look up from her computer, she just said 'which one's the minor?'"
-Ms Pollard said.
+Pollard said.

-"She didn't even look at me to see if I was OK and assess the situation despite the fact you could see a huge disparity in age.
+"She didn't even look at me to see if I was okay and assess the situation despite the fact you could see a huge disparity in age.

-"And they just gave us the marriage license."
+"And they just gave us the marriage licence."

-Ms Pollard said the marriage was officiated by a reverend who met them at an old Victorian home where a photographer took pictures of the occasion.
+Pollard said the marriage was officiated by a reverend who met them at an old Victorian home where a photographer took pictures of the occasion.

 Within 24 hours, the newlyweds loaded up a truck, and drove to their new home in Indiana.

-According to Ms Pollard, she spent the next few years trapped in a vicious cycle of abuse at the hands of her husband.
+According to Pollard, she spent the next few years trapped in a vicious cycle of abuse at the hands of her husband.

-Child brides typically can't get divorced because they are underage, while many women's shelters will not take anyone under 18 and landlords will not rent to minors, Ms Pollard said.
+Child brides typically couldn't get divorced because they were underage, many women's shelters would not take anyone under 18, and landlords would not rent to minors, Pollard said.

 But it was one particularly shocking incident which was the final straw in her marriage.

-"When my daughter was a baby, (my husband) pinned me to the floor and some horrible things were happening while she was in very close proximity and she started laughing," Ms Pollard said.
+"When my daughter was a baby, [my husband] pinned me to the floor and some horrible things were happening while she was in very close proximity and she started laughing," Pollard said.

 "Of course she was a baby so had no clue that any of that was violent.